 Chandler Fall Events and Festivals

-Rockin' Taco Street Fest
+Taco Street Fest

 Annual Mariachi and Folklorico Festival

 Check out the original food trucks of the west at the annual Chandler Chuck Wagon Cook-Off at Tumbleweed Park.
 The festival is a unique culinary competition combines the tastes, smells, and sounds of the Old West.
 Teams work from authentic 1880-style chuck wagons to cook five courses: bread, beans, meat, potatoes, and dessert.
 Judges decide winners in each category, as well as best authentic wagon and best overall meal.
 There's also entertainment and activities highlighting history, cooking, and local food throughout the two-day event.
+Visitors are encourages to attend on Saturday, November12th.